SeparateRecords/count-bot/README.md

 * `go.wav`
 * `pause.wav`

-All the audio files must be under 1 second in length.
-After 1 second, playback will be cut off and a warning will be logged, although it will continue counting fine.
-The only exception to this is `0.wav` - it can be over 1 second.
+All the numbered audio files must be under 1 second in length.
+After 1 second, playback will be cut off and a warning will be logged, although it will continue counting perfectly.

 ## Contributions & License